siqirua/tp/docs/UserGuide.md

     * Calculate students' grade based on the statistical percentile.
   * Absolute Score Method: `a`, `absolute`, `Absolute`
     * Calculate students' grade based on the given passing grade values.
+    * the absolute value is compared directly with the students' total score (in percentage of the maximum score possible).
 * The `PASSING_VALUE` are numbers that determine the boundary for each grade
   * The structure of `PASSING_VALUE`: `[A+] [A] [A-] [B+] [B] [B-] [C+] [C] [D+] [D] [F]`
   * Each bracket represents the boundary value for the grade.